Samsung dishwasher water supply requirements

 Before you install, or even buy your dishwasher, make sure the water supply in your home meets the requirements for water temperature, water pressure, and hardware for proper connections.
 The dishwasher's main method of cleaning your dishes is completely based on the water temperature and pressure, so if they don't meet requirements, you won't get the cleaning performance you expect.
 Check out what the requirements are for your dishwasher's water supply.

-To avoid severe scalding, the temperature should not exceed 149 degrees Fahrenheit.
+Caution: To avoid severe burns, the water temperature should not exceed 149°F.

 Make the water supply shut-off valve easily accessible.

 Shut off the valve when the dishwasher is not going to be used for a week or longer.